 Other than revenue generated under our Research Collaboration and License Agreement with Pfizer, Inc. (the "Pfizer Agreement"), we have incurred significant operating losses since our inception and expect to incur significant losses for the foreseeable future.
 We do not have any products approved for sale and have not generated any product revenue since inception.
 If we are unable to successfully develop and obtain requisite approval for our product candidates, we may never generate any revenue from product sales.
-Our net income was \$14.2 million for the year ended December 31, 2020, and our net income was \$15.8 million for the year ended December 31, 2021.
-As of December 31, 2021, we had an accumulated deficit of \$120.9 million.
+Our net loss was \$29.7 million for the year ended December 31, 2019, and our net income was \$14.2 million for the year ended December 31, 2020.
+Our net income was \$20.1 million for the nine months ended September 30, 2020, and our net loss was \$3.3 million for the nine months ended September 30, 2021.
+As of September 30, 2021, we had an accumulated deficit of \$140.0 million.
 Substantially all of our operating losses resulted from expenses incurred in connection with the research and development of our product candidates and development programs, and general and administrative costs associated with our operations.
 All of our product candidates will require substantial additional development time and resources before we would be able to apply for or receive regulatory approvals and begin generating revenue from product sales.
 We expect to incur losses for the foreseeable future, and we anticipate these losses will increase substantially as we continue our development of, seek regulatory approval for and potentially commercialize any approved product candidates.